-Home improvement return on investment should be top of mind even if you don't plan on putting your home on the market.
-Sure, you may simply want to update your kitchen, install energy efficient windows or add a deck because doing so will make you happy.
+Home improvement return on investment should be top of mind even if you don't plan to put your home on the market.
+Updating your home to add special features, make spaces more functional or add that backyard entertainment area can make you happy and probably cross something off your list you’ve been waiting on for quite a while.
 But whether you want to simply enhance your home or if moving trucks are indeed in your future, it's a good idea to consider how much money you can recoup from home improvement projects.

 Top Payback Performers

-One useful resource to determine the best renovation value is the 2017 Cost vs. Value Report conducted by Remodeling Magazine, which shares the average costs of 29 remodeling projects and how much real estate professionals expect those jobs would increase a home's value if sold within a year of the work.
-The report can be broken down for 99 U.S. markets, but its national averages tell useful tales as well.
+One useful resource to determine the best renovation value is the 2020 Cost vs. Value Report conducted by Remodeling Magazine, which shares the average costs of 22 remodeling projects and how much real estate professionals expect those jobs would increase a home's value if sold within a year of the work.
+The report can be broken down for 101 U.S. markets, but its national averages are useful as well.

 It's important to remember that many factors can affect how much value your projects retain.
 Your choice of materials comes into play, as does the amount of time that passes before you list your home - color trends and in-demand features change over time.

 Metal roofing is a new trend that’s likely to stay around for a while.
 While metal roofing costs two or three times more than asphalt shingles, it’s also more durable and lasts much longer.
 Metal roofs will yield a 61.2 percent return on investment and experts predict they will continue to increase in value.
 Investing in a metal roof makes sense if you plan to stay in your home long enough to enjoy the cost benefits.